adamspierer/FreeClimber/TUTORIAL.md

     - trackpy    [0.4.2 ]
     - wxPython   [4.0.4 ]

-NOTE: This platform was developed using Python 3.7.6, and also tested in a Python 3.6 environment.
-Earlier Python 3 versions will likely work as well but are untested.
+NOTE: This platform was developed using Python 3.7.6, and tested in a Python 3.6 environment.
+We recommend running in a Python 3.6 environment for best results, earlier Python versions are untested.

+**Installation using PyPi (Recommended)**:

+	pip install FreeClimber
+    pip install ffmpeg-python

+NOTE: We recommend downloading these two modules separately.

-**Installation using `conda`**:
+**Installation using `conda` (still in beta-testing)**:

 	conda install -c adamspierer freeclimber

-**Installation using PyPi**:

-	pip install FreeClimber

-**Download the script files** (can be done with `git clone` if user is familiar with `git` or by directly downloading the `.py` files from the GitHub repository and placed into a single folder.
+**Download the script files** (can be done with `git clone` if user is familiar with `git` or by directly downloading the `.py` files from the GitHub repository and placed into a single folder)

 **Cloning the git repository**: